Oluwafisayomi97/CAPSONE-PROJECT/README.md

 ## Data Analysis
 ---
-This is where I include some basic lines of codes or queries uesd during the analysis;
+This is where I include some basic lines of codes or queries used during the analysis;

 ```SQL
 Select * from [dbo].[SalesData]